JasmineKhalimova/FoodApp/Resources/JS refresher/README.md

 - Scope this of access = Member Access Operator

 - GC (Garbage Collection)- memory managment removes items from memory after code is runned

+- 'This' keyword refers to an object [https://www.w3schools.com/js/js_this.asp]

+- 'new' keyword - The new operator lets developers create an instance of a user-defined object type or of one of the built-in object types that has a constructor function.

+- 'call' keyword - With the call() method, you can write a method that can be used on different objects.
+The call() method is a predefined JavaScript method.
+With call(), an object can use a method belonging to another object.

+- Constructors is function is used to create objects

+- Prototypes are shared objects.
+Prototypes are the mechanism by which JavaScript objects inherit features from one another